ecelebi90/-Project-1--Housekateers-Team-3/README.md

 # Team
 # The team has chosen team name Houseketeers, and is composed of (in alphabetical order by surname):

-Elif Celebi
+Elif Celebi,
-Zaineb Konialian
+Zaineb Konialian,
-Carlos Ortiz
+Carlos Ortiz,
 Talibah Timothy

 # Background